Deep Learning Techniques for In-Crop Weed Identification: A Review: Deep Learning for Weed Recognition

-Existing studies on weed identification can be organized into four categories in terms of the approaches they used: weed image classification, weed object detection, weed object segmentation or weed instance segmentation.
-Tables~\ref{tab:classification}, \ref{tab:objectdetection}, \ref{tab:semanticsegmentation} summarize the major studies of the first three categories, whilst instance segmentation based weed identification has emerged recently.
+Existing studies on weed recognition can be organized into four categories in terms of the approaches they used: weed image classification, weed object detection, weed object segmentation or weed instance segmentation. \kun{Each approach represents a trade-off between algorithm complexity (i.e., speed of inference, training data difficulty) and the level of in-field recognition granularity that is provided as an output.
+We suggest that the selection of an approach will depend on the crop-weed combination, the weed control treatment scenario and the training and on-vehicle inference constraints.
+Table~\ref{tab:tb_approaches} provides an overview of these approaches from multiple perspectives such as computational cost and speed measured by floating-point operations per second (FLOPS), model size, power consumption, annotation intensity, recognition granularity and potential treatments. } Tables~\ref{tab:classification}, \ref{tab:objectdetection}, \ref{tab:semanticsegmentation} summarise the major studies of the first three categories, whilst instance segmentation based weed recognition has emerged recently.